-The Board has elected to report against the UK Corporate Governance Code 2018 (published July 2018 and applying to accounting periods beginning on or after 1 January 2019) (the “Code”).
-Whilst the Group is not required to comply with the Code (which has been drafted with larger, main-market listed companies in mind), we have voluntarily chosen to formally adopt the Code as representing best practice in UK corporate governance.
-The Board also uses the revised Guidance on Board Effectiveness to help guide best practice when applying the Code.
-Published by the Financial Reporting Council (‘FRC’), the Code is much shorter than the previous version and focuses on board leadership and company purpose; division of responsibilities; composition, succession and evaluation; audit, risk and internal control; and remuneration.
+The Board has elected to report against the UK Corporate Governance Code as we believe that it encompasses the best practice in UK governance.
 At its heart, the Code emphasises the value of good corporate governance to long-term sustainable success and this fits with our own corporate ethos.
-Although AIM listed companies are not required to comply with the Code (unlike those with a premium listing), the Board’s election underpins its belief that effective corporate governance as best business practice will assist the delivery of the Group’s corporate strategy, the management of risk and the generation of shareholder value, improve Board efficiency, boost investor confidence, reduce cost of capital and help protect our shareholders’ long-term interests.
+Although AIM listed companies are not required to comply with the Code (unlike those with a premium listing on the Main Market), the Board’s election to follow it underpins our belief that effective corporate governance assists the delivery of the Group’s corporate strategy, the management of risk and the generation of shareholder value.
+Good governance improves Board efficiency, boosts investor confidence, reduces cost of capital and helps protect our shareholders’ long-term interests.
 Clinigen values corporate governance highly, not only in the boardroom but across the whole business of the Group.

-The Board’s role is to establish the vision and strategy for the Group and the Board is responsible for the long-term success of the Company.
+Clinigen is led by an effective and entrepreneurial Board which establishes the vision and strategy for the Group and takes responsibility for the long term success of the Company.
 The individual members of the Board have equal responsibility for the overall stewardship, management and performance of the Group and for the approval of its long-term objectives and strategic plans.

-The Board is responsible to the Company’s shareholders with its main objective to increase the sustainable value of assets and long-term viability of the Company.
+The Board is responsible to the Company’s shareholders, and other stakeholders, with its main objective to increase the sustainable value of assets and long-term viability of the Company.
 The Board reviews business opportunities and determines the risks and control framework.
 It also makes decisions on budgets, Group strategy and major capital expenditure.
 The day-to-day management of the business is delegated to the Executive Directors and the Executive Management Team.

 The Board has a schedule of matters specifically reserved for its approval (which is reviewed annually) and follows an annual work schedule which is designed to ensure that all matters, which fall under its remit, are considered at the appropriate times of the year.
-Matters are delegated to the Board Committees, Executive Directors, executive management team and senior management where appropriate and there is an effective feedback loop in place to ensure that the Board has continuous oversight on progress.
+Matters are delegated to the Board Committees, Executive Directors, Executive Management Team and senior management where appropriate and there is an effective feedback loop in place to ensure that the Board has continuous oversight on progress.
 The schedule of matters reserved for the Board and terms of reference for each of its Committees can be found on the website www.clinigengroup.com.